Unique to Older Adults

 When you are young, your body makes vitamin D in your skin whenever you are out in the sunshine.
 Vitamin D is also found in some foods, like milk and oily fish.
 However, older skin is not very efficient at producing vitamin D in response to sunlight.
 If your diet doesn’t have enough dairy products or fish oils, you may not have enough vitamin D in your body.

-Low vitamin D levels are now common in the United States, particularly in northern states where the winters are long and sunshine is weaker.
-It is especially problematic for older people who do not go outside very much, and who are malnourished.
+Low vitamin D levels are now common in the United States, particularly in northern states where the winters are long.
+Vitamin D deficiency is especially common in older people who do not go outside very much and those who are malnourished.
 If you are over 65 years of age, your healthcare provider may wish to order a blood test to check your vitamin D levels.
-Most guidelines recommend at least 800-1,000 IU (international units) of vitamin D every day for older adults.
+Most guidelines recommend that older adults consume at least 800-1,000 IU (international units) of vitamin D every day.